SamMahara/Balena-Fleet/README.md

 This is a simple skeleton Flask server project that works on any of the devices supported by [balena][balena-link].

-This project simply serves up `"Hey Saaaam!"` on port `:80` of your balena device.
+This project simply serves up `"Hello Saaaaam!"` on port `:80` of your balena device.